mielvds/erfgoedpod-sequences/README.md

 [2020-04-12T13:30:00+10:00] registry.nde.nl registered pod.kb.nl/dataset.ttl
 ```

+### Policy

+A policy is a configuration file with machine-readable business rules and is the driver for the Orchestrator component.
+It dictates what actions the Orchestrator should take when it is notified of an event (typically by an incoming Linked Data Notification).
+## Register-function API

+Read the [Register API specification](/api/api-ldn.md) for more detail on a Web _application programming interface_ (API) for NDE's Register that is aligned with the Solid protocol.
-## Sequences
+## HTTP Sequences

-## Initialize a Cultural Heritage Pod
+### Initialize a Cultural Heritage Pod

 ![init erfgoedpod](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/mielvds/erfgoedpod-sequences/main/init-erfgoedpod.puml)

-## Register an Orchestrator for a Cultural Heritage Pod
+### Register an Orchestrator for a Cultural Heritage Pod

 ![register with orchestrator](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/mielvds/erfgoedpod-sequences/main/register-with-orchestrator.puml)

-## Add a new Cultural Heritage Institution to the Registry
+### Add a new Cultural Heritage Institution to the Registry

 ![new organisation registry](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/mielvds/erfgoedpod-sequences/main/new-organisation-registry.puml)

-## Add a new Dataset to the Registry
+### Add a new Dataset to the Registry

 ![new dataset](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/mielvds/erfgoedpod-sequences/main/new-dataset.puml)

-## Update a new Cultural Heritage Institution to the Registry
+### Update a new Cultural Heritage Institution to the Registry

 ![update dataset](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/mielvds/erfgoedpod-sequences/main/update-dataset.puml)